Section 43 of the Alberta Arbitration Act is a statutory exception to functus officio

 Shannon has a general corporate commercial litigation practice with a broad range of experience in complex civil litigation matters involving contract disputes and business torts.
 Her primary practice area is energy and power ...

-Ricki-Lee practices civil litigation and arbitration.
+Ricki-Lee practices civil litigation.
 Her main focus is on media law, constitutional law, administrative law, and complex contract, tort, and corporate governance and securities claims.
-In her media law ...
+In her media law practice, she has ...